rxweb/rxweb/docs/reactive-form-validators/validation-decorators/minDate.md

 </ol>
 Let’s see how minDate {{validatorType}} fulfil the need.

+To Configure Date format globally in your application, Please refer <a href="/reactive-form-config">`ReactiveFormConfig`</a>

 # Basic MinDate Validation
 <data-scope scope="['decorator']">
 First we need to create a User class and define a property of RegistrationDate in the model to achieve the functional need of point 1.